 Elizabeth works at the Network as an Editor for the Grand Challenges initiative.
 She is also a higher education researcher and an Adjunct Professor in the Education Leadership and Policy Administration department at UW-Madison.

 Kandyce is a Graduate Project Assistant working on the Practical Wisdom Series.
 Her role also allows her to assist with the organizing and coordination of programs specific to Graduate Network Fellows and Partners who host Fellows at their respective sites.
 She is currently a PhD student in Curriculum and Instruction with special interest in race and gender equity in classroom learning environments.

 Dr. Jack Jorgensen served as the Co- Director of the Network.
 In his past role, Jack served as an Assistant Dean of Outreach and Partnerships for School of Education.
 He was employed for more than 20 years with the Madison Metropolitan School District, including 10 years as the Executive Director for the Department of Educational Services.
 He received his Ph.D. in Special Education from the UW-Madison.

 Al is one of the founding team members for the Network.
 In his work at the Network, he has worn many hats, including working to start the Network Fellows program, Practical Wisdom Series, and most recently helping out with Grand Challenges initiative.
 He is also getting his PhD in Education Leadership and Policy Analysis, with his focus on Data driven decision making in personalized learning environments.

-Sarah works at the Network as a Graduate Student Assistant, working primarily on Network Fellows and Practical Wisdom Series.
+Sarah worked at the Network as a Graduate Student Assistant.
 She is also is a PhD candidate in Curriculum and Instruction department, and she is interested in studying assessment systems and student centered learning.

-Sophie works at the Network as a social media and communications assistant.
+Sophie worked at the Network as a social media and communications assistant.